wchiquito/jj-for-everyone.github.io/src/merge.md

 </pre>

 Interesting!
-The resulting merge commit has **two parents** - precisely the ones we specified.
+The two parents of the new merge commit are easily visible in the commit graph.
 You can confirm that this new commit contains both changes from Alice and Bob:

 ```sh